• Skip to primary navigation

 Freshly baked sourdough cinnamon crunch bagels on a slip at liner

 It is slightly possible that I have been obsessed with baking my entire life.
 When I graduated from high school, I asked for a stand mixer.
-Next spring, my stand mixer will be twenty years old and still going strong! it is not an absolute necessity, I cannot imagine kneading dough for five minutes without using my KITCHEN AIDE STAND MIXER.
+Next spring, my stand mixer will be twenty years old and still going strong!
+It is not an absolute necessity, I cannot imagine kneading dough for five minutes without using my KITCHEN AIDE STAND MIXER.
 I use it for mixing cake batter, cookies, frostings, crepes, DIY sugar scrubs, literally anything and everything.

 A KITCHEN SCALE is necessary for weighing sourdough ingredients.
 This is the model that I purchased several years ago, and I chose it because it was inexpensive and had plenty of positive reviews.
 I also am obsessed with my SILPAT BAKING MAT to keep my cookies and bagels from sticking to the baking sheets.
 This is the exact one I have, and I actually have several different sizes.